ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

 <h3>4.
-Nvidia Senior Software Engineer Interview Experienc 2025 - <a href="https://medium.com/@rathod-ajay/nvidia-senior-software-engineer-interview-experienc-2025-bf731dccf3dd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dockerizing and Deploying a Spring Boot Application on Kubernetes - <a href="https://medium.com/gitconnected/dockerizing-and-deploying-a-spring-boot-application-on-kubernetes-98db3397c315" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ajay Rathod`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Hello Guys, This role is for Senior Software engineer of experience 8 + where they were expecting Kubernetes knowledge plus docker…</blockquote>
+<blockquote>I will show how to transition from developing Spring Boot + Java applications to diving headfirst into the DevOps world</blockquote>

 <h3>5.
 Diagnosing CI Bottlenecks: From Chonky Tests to Embracing Variability - <a href="https://medium.com/@jason.aricheta/diagnosing-ci-bottlenecks-from-chonky-tests-to-embracing-variability-c76110d1fd95" target="_blank" rel="noopener noreferrer">link</a></h3>